WZDMATL/wzdmatl/README.md

 - 🔭 I’m currently working on a coding app anyone can use to create their own websites without hosting and plugin fees
 - 🌱 I’m currently learning everything about the blockchain and React
 - 👯 I’m looking to collaborate with other content creators
-- ⛓ 2022 Goal: Contribute to more app projects and blockchain dapps for clients
+- ⛓ 2022 Goal: Contribute to more web and app projects and blockchain dapps for clients
 - ⚡ Fun fact: I love art --> all types of art.

 <br />